filecoin-project/specs/src/systems/filecoin_markets/storage_market/_index.md

 Discovery involves identifying providers and determining their current `StorageAsk`.
 The steps are as follows:
 1. A client queries the chain to gain a list of Storage Miner Actors who have registerd as miners with the StoragePowerActor
-2. A client may perform additional queries to each Storage Miner Actor to determine their properies -- worker addresses, sector size, libp2p Multiaddress etc
+2. A client may perform additional queries to each Storage Miner Actor to determine their properties -- worker address, sector size, libp2p Multiaddress etc
 3. Once the client identifies potentially suitable providers, it sends a direct libp2p message using the `Storage Query Protocol` to get each potential provider's current `StorageAsk`.
-4. Miner's respond on the `AskProtocol` with a signed version of their current `StorageAsk`
+4. Miners respond on the `AskProtocol` with a signed version of their current `StorageAsk`

 A `StorageAsk` contains all the properties that a client will need to determine if a given provider will meet its needs for storage at this moment.
 Providers should update their asks frequently to insure the information they are providing to clients is up to date.